 - Individuals who do not have a valid Ontario health number are not eligible to receive publicly funded minor ailment services. - Pharmacists cannot conduct minor ailment services for themselves or a family member.
-See OCP's policy on Treating Self and Family Members. - Only one claim for minor aliment services can be submitted by a pharmacy per day per eligible person for a particular minor ailment (e.g., if a minor ailment service is provided and claimed for Urinary Tract Infections (UTIs) by one pharmacy that does not result in a prescription, another minor ailment service for UTI that results in a prescription by the same pharmacy cannot be conducted and claimed on the same day). - Claims for the minor ailment service must be submitted electronically using the HNS on the day the service was provided. - Pharmacies cannot claim a fee for a minor ailment service if the individual does not qualify and/or where they should automatically be referred to another health care provider (e.g., "red flags" like a UTI in pregnancy). - Minor ailment services for an eligible person who is a resident of a LTC home are paid under the LTC capitation funding model and must be provided by the LTC home's contracted primary pharmacy service provider.
-A LTC home primary pharmacy service provider is not eligible for the fee described in this Notice for providing minor ailment services for a LTC home resident. - In emergency situations, secondary pharmacy service providers (i.e., those that do not have a contract with a LTC home) are eligible for the professional fee described in this Notice for providing minor ailment services for LTC home residents. - Pharmacies not eligible for a professional fee must submit claims for minor ailment services with a zero dollar fee.
-If a dollar amount is submitted as a professional fee on the claim, it will be rejected with the response code "68 - Professional Fee Error".
-Only secondary pharmacy service providers will be allowed to override the claim with intervention code "LT - LTCH Dispensing Fee Payment for Emergency Rx".
+See OCP's policy on Treating Self and Family Members. - Only one claim for minor aliment services can be submitted by a pharmacy per day per eligible person for a particular minor ailment (e.g., if a minor ailment service is provided and claimed for Urinary Tract Infections (UTIs) by one pharmacy that does not result in a prescription, another minor ailment service for UTI that results in a prescription by the same pharmacy cannot be conducted and claimed on the same day). - Claims for the minor ailment service must be submitted electronically using the HNS on the day the service was provided. - Pharmacies cannot claim a fee for a minor ailment service if the individual is not an eligible person and/or where they should automatically be referred to another health care provider (e.g., "red flags" like a UTI in pregnancy). - Minor ailment services for an eligible person who is a resident of a LTC home are paid under the LTC capitation funding model and must be provided by the LTC home's contracted primary pharmacy service provider.
+A LTC home primary pharmacy service provider is not eligible to be paid the fee described in this Notice for providing minor ailment services for a LTC home resident. - In emergency situations, secondary pharmacy service providers (i.e., those that do not have a contract with a LTC home) are eligible for the professional fee described in this Notice for providing minor ailment services for LTC home residents.